IT Knowledge Exchange – Frequently Asked Questions

 Because the IT Answers section of the site is a wiki, you have similar functionality as you do on Wikipedia.
-Users have the ability to view the history of the question by clicking on the “View History” link located beneath the answer.
+Users have the ability to view all contributors to a given answer by clicking on “Contributors”, and can view the full history of the question by clicking on the “View History” link located atop the answer.
 This will display a list of all edits made, when they were made, and who made them (if no edits were made, this link will not appear).

 How can I revert an answer to a previous version?

 To revert the answer back to a previous version, choose the version you wish to revert back to and click “Revert.”
 The answer that now appears will be the one you have reverted to.
 If you chose the wrong edit to revert to, go to the “View Answer History” page and revert to the correct version.

 Find a question that doesn’t belong on IT Knowledge Exchange?
 Let us know by clicking “Vote to delete question.”
 If enough users also think it is worthy of deletion, the question will be removed.
 You can also let us know about objectionable content by emailing moderator@ITKnowledgeExchange.com.

 The owners, administrators, and moderators of this site reserve the right to remove, edit, move or close any post or ban any user for any reason.
 By registering with ITKnowledgeExchange.com, you agree to this rule and to all of the other site rules and guidelines.